Council Tree Removal Applications Sydney: Report and Evidence Guide

 Step 3: Consider Professional Documentation

-For more complex cases or when the justification for removal isn't visually obvious, professional documentation significantly improves approval chances:
+For more complex cases or when the justification for removal is not visually obvious, professional documentation helps council assess the application evidence:

-- Arborist Report: A professional assessment documenting the tree's condition, risks, and recommendation for removal
+- Arborist Report: A professional assessment documenting the tree's condition, risks, and recommendation for the application

 - Tree Risk Assessment: Quantified evaluation of hazards posed by the tree using industry-standard QTRA and TRAQ methodologies